ramailo1/Campusconnect/README.md

     npm install
     ```

-3.  **Set up environment variables (Optional):**
+3.  **Set up environment variables:**
-    If you plan to add services that require API keys, you can create a `.env` file in the root of the project.
+    Create a `.env` file in the root of the project by copying the example format.
+This file is used for sensitive information like database connection strings and API keys.

     ```
+    # .env

+    # Database connection URL (e.g., PostgreSQL)
+    # Replace with your actual database connection string
+    DATABASE_URL="postgresql://user:password@host:port/database"

-    # Example
+    # Other API keys
     # SERVICE_API_KEY=your_api_key_here
     ```